opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

         Vlassenko-1x1.jpg","company":"EPAM Systems"}'
       image: /uploads/Denis Vlassenko-1x1.jpg
       active: "true"
+    - talk: '{"id":"talk_008","title":"Webcomponents & lit-element in
+        production","description":"Back in 2016, the world heard about web components, but the stupid layout-based team decided to try everything in a product that would help reduce the layout.
+Everyone knows about the troubles of the web components, but not many know how to survive and move to production.
+Using lit-element & lit-html and solving urgent problems is the real purpose of my speech.
+Happy end I promise."}'
+      speaker: '{"bio":"Co-founder BeerJS Zhytomyr \\\nCo-organizer frontend://zt
+        \\\n10+ years in dev \\\n5+ year in leading \\\nFootball referee :)","city":"Zhytomyr","name":"Roman
+        Savitskyi","socialLinks":[{"src":"","icon":"icon-facebook-square"}],"country":"Ukraine","title":"Frontend
+        Competence Center
+        Lead","id":"roman_savitskyi","image":"/uploads/roman-savitskyi.jpg","company":"Infopulse"}'
+      image: /uploads/roman-savitskyi.jpg
+      active: "true"
     - talk: '{"id":"talk_004","title":"100,000 objects need to be displayed","description":"Working with a map is not the easiest task, especially when there is a lot of data.
 Here we will try to figure out